microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

             "-v", "$HOME/.kube:/root/.kube-localhost"]
     ```

-3. Update `.bashrc` to automatically copy the local machine's Kubernetes config into the container and swap out localhost for host.docker.internal whenever a new shell starts.
+3. Finally, update `.bashrc` to automatically swap out localhost for host.docker.internal in a containr copy of the Kubernetes config.
 From `dev-container.dockerfile`:

     ```Dockerfile
     RUN echo 'if [ "$SYNC_LOCALHOST_KUBECONFIG" == "true" ]; then \